pythonbyexample/PBE/tutorial/blockyblocks.rst

 Blocky Blocks
 =============

-Blocky Blocks is a clone of the game "Jumpy Blocks"; you can view or download the code here:
+Blocky Blocks is a clone of the game "Jumping Squares"; you can view or download the code here:

 https://github.com/pythonbyexample/PBE/tree/master/code/bblocks.py